thlytras/rspiro/README.md

 ### rspiro - Spirometry equations for R

-Package `rspiro` implements multiple spirometry equations: currently the GLI-2012 (Quanjer), race-neutral GLI global (2022), NHANES III (Hankinson) and JRS-2014, with potentially more to be added later.
+Package `rspiro` implements multiple spirometry equations: currently the GLI-2012 (Quanjer), race-neutral GLI global (2022), JRS-2014, NHANES III (Hankinson) as well as the GLI-2017 diffusing capacity equations (Stanojevic et al).
+More may be added later.

 It offers user-friendly functions to calculate predicted or LLN (Lower Limit of Normal) values given demographic data, or to convert